How do popular cleanses affect your thyroid? Are detoxes safe if you have hypothyroidism?

 - Do An Elimination Diet.
 Sometimes, the best way to enhance the detox pathways of the body is simply to stop ingesting food that causes inflammation.
 The most common foods that do this are sugar, gluten and/or grains, and conventional dairy.
 Simply removing these foods can help a person with hypothyroidism resolve a lot of symptoms (like brain fog or fatigue) that plague them.

 - Add Nutrient Density.
 Choose foods like pasture-raised meats and poultry, wild-caught fish and seafood, offal and a plethora of fruits and vegetables.
 These foods will provide the nutrients necessary to detoxify the body, without triggering any unwanted side-effects.
-Learn about the best food for hypothyroidism here.

 - Drink bone broth.
 Bone broth is rich is the amino acids glycine and proline.
 These specific amino acids are vital in supporting the liver to remove toxins from the body.

 - Supplement if necessary.
 In order to boost the effects of a nutrient-dense diet, it may be necessary to add specific supplements.
 For example, if after an elimination diet one experiences headaches, muscle aches, and trouble sleeping, supplementing with magnesium before bedtime may be beneficial.
 However, it is very important to work with a trained health care practitioner with a background in nutrition in order to help you understand your symptoms and direct you towards which supplements may work for you.
 Make sure to avoid supplements with additives that may do the opposite of what a detox is supposed to do.
-Learn about the best supplements for hypothyroidism here.

 What is the lesson to be learned here?
 Always be wary of pills and potions that promise to give you the fountain of youth.
 There is no better way to detoxify the body than to give it the nutrients it needs to boost this process.
 When it comes to the thyroid, choose foods that help it to work optimally instead of work against it.